 Enhancing the synergy effect

 Roman Przybylski, Sales Director and Member of the Management Board for Nowy Styl, has long emphasised the importance of synergy for our company.
 The knowledge and resources of the individual companies operating in different countries and sectors complement each other, fuelling the growth of the organisation.
 He is confident that a common name will allow the organisation to benefit from synergy even more: “The outcome of our acquisitions is never a simple sum.
-It is made up of two companies plus the growth potential of both of them.
-A great example here is Rohde & Grahl, which has doubled in size since joining us.
-It’s as if we have acquired a third company.”
+It is made up of two companies plus the growth potential of both of them.”
 At the global level, rebranding offers additional opportunities because we will add international recognition and communication on top of shared skills, technology and customer portfolio.